Islands in Bianchi type-I Universe: APPENDIX: MATHEMATICAL DERIVATIONS AND SUPPLEMENTARY DETAILS

 \subsection{Conditions on \texorpdfstring{$\alpha_{1,2,3}$}{TEXT}}

-We can find the values of $\theta$ and $\phi$ which maximizes the numerator using the second derivative test.
-If the inequality is not satisfied for the case of maximal right-hand side, then it will not be satisfied for any value of $\theta$ and $\phi$.
-For the two variable function
+We can find the values of $\theta$ and $\phi$, which maximize the numerator using the second derivative test.
+If the inequality is not satisfied for the case of the maximal right-hand side, then it will not be satisfied for any value of $\theta$ and $\phi$.
+For the two-variable function